February 15, 2023

-Housed in a disused surf club storeroom, beachside cafe, De la Plage occupies a grassy expanse that overlooks Casuarina Coastal Reserve, 25-minutes north of the CBD.
+Housed in a disused surf club storeroom, beachside cafe De la Plage occupies a grassy expanse that overlooks Casuarina Coastal Reserve, 25 minutes north of the CBD.

-Run by Belgian and Australian-Turkish duo, Claire Pirau and Sevan Guzel, the café’s menu is inspired by the ladies’ respective heritages.
+Run by Belgian and Australian-Turkish duo, Claire Pirau and Sevan Guzel, the cafe’s menu is inspired by the ladies’ respective heritages.

 Belgian treats include brown sugar and lime crêpes, while a decadent fig and dark chocolate baklava is among the Turkish offerings.
 Other favourites comprise the chia seed porridge with Greek yoghurt and fresh fruit and a refreshing watermelon salad.

-Take a mini break to south-east Asia at Kopi Stop, which can be found in Darwin city.
+Take a mini break to southeast Asia at Kopi Stop, which can be found in Darwin city.